vasyl-d/Orderry_html_docs/README.md

 # Orderry_html_docs
-Its small collection of printable form templates for Orderry / RemOnline users.
+This is a small collection of custom printable form templates for Orderry / RemOnline users.